Scaseco/jenax/jenax-graphql-parent/jenax-graphql-v1/README.md

 # OUT OF DATE

-This document is out of date.
-The current version is available at https://smartdataanalytics.github.io/RdfProcessingToolkit/graphql/
+**This document is out of date.
+The current version is available at:** https://smartdataanalytics.github.io/RdfProcessingToolkit/graphql/

 ### Features